Level/encoding-down/UPGRADING.md

 ## v6

  Upgraded `abstract-leveldown` to `v6.0.0`.
-Please see corresponding [changelog entry](https://github.com/Level/abstract-leveldown/blob/master/CHANGELOG.md#600---2018-10-20) for more information.
+Please see the corresponding [changelog entry](https://github.com/Level/abstract-leveldown/blob/master/CHANGELOG.md#600---2018-10-20) for more information.

 ## v5